-"While creating your knowledge base the last thing you would want to do is ‘assume’.
-If the portal is meant for your customers, it’s best to ask them what works for them and what does not."
+While creating your knowledge base, the last thing you would want to do is ‘assume.’
+If the portal is meant for your customers, it’s best to ask them what works for them and what does not.

 You can start by asking your customers questions like- Is the language easy to understand?
 Are they able to easily navigate through the portal?
 Are they able to find relevant content based on their search query?

 Consistent testing of your self-service portal and imbibing valuable customer feedback should be the way forward.

 6. Step Up Your Training Program

-"According to LinkedIn, 94 percent of employees would stay with a company longer if the company had made an investment in learning."
+According to a LinkedIn study, 94 percent of employees would stay with a company longer if the company had made an investment in learning.

 The true benefits of a service desk can’t be realized without a well-functioning team that receives ongoing training.

 7. Learn From Valuable Feedback

 You might have a great customer service strategy on paper, but what if customers feel you need to improve?
-You service desk agents need to learn from customers’ feedback about the constraints to focus on.
+Your service desk agents need to learn from customers’ feedback about the constraints to focus on.

 “Feedback is the breakfast of champions”- Ken Blanchard